oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/external-dependencies/README.md

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.

 Note that you must provide the image *name* and *publisher_name* for provisioning the Compute instance.
-Use the [markeplace-images module](../../../marketplace-images/) to retrieve that information.
+Use the [marketplace-images module](../../../marketplace-images/) to obtain Marketplace images information.
 It will also return the image OCID that can be used instead of the image name/publisher pair.

 ## External Dependencies